ProteinsWebTeam/interpro-docs/docs/faq.rst

   :alt: Github icon
   :width: 15pt

-If you'd like to see some example scripts in Perl, Python 2, Python 3 or Javascript we have a script generator.
+If you'd like to see some example scripts in Perl, Python 3 or Javascript we have a script generator.
 Please follow the steps below:

 #.
 Click on the `Results <https://www.ebi.ac.uk/interpro/result/download/>`_ tab in the :ref:`navigation menu <navigation_menu>`.